DustinJSilk/reactive-trader/README.md

 - ~~Create strategy finder class using a genetic algorithm~~
 - ~~Add mutation to the genetic algorithm~~
 - ~~Setup strategy updating intervals~~
 - Setup backtesting for the whole bot.
+(Kinda done, but its not 100% accurate)
 - Fine tune the Genetic Algorithm
+- Store previous test results and config to be mutated with new test entities.
+- Stop depending on genetic-js.
+Write the foundation for the Genetic Algorithm myself.
 - Don't import data that already exists when running large backtests
 - Fine tune the strategy updating loops
 - Log and display trading results / stats